Anne Boonchuy: Season 2

-Season Three
+Season 3

-Anne is happily reunited with her parents and introduces them to the Plantars.
-Her parents note that she has matured significantly and shows a better appreciation for the things they do for her.
+Upon returning to Earth, Anne is reunited with her parents and introduces them to the Plantars.
+Her parents begin to notice that she has matured significantly and shows a better appreciation for what they do for her.
 She even changes her attire upon returning to Earth.
-While trying to fend off a Cloak-Bot that was sent after her by Andrias, Anne realizes that she still has the blue gem energy within her, though she has decided to deter from using it, as it tires her out.
-She eventually comes clean to her parents about why and how she returned and while they are upset with her for keeping information from them, but they realize that she was trying to protect them and the Plantars.
+While fending off a Cloak-Bot Andrias sent to attack her, Anne realizes that she is still able to wield the power of the blue gem within her, though decides to deter from using it since it tires her out.
+She eventually comes clean to her parents about why and how she returned, and while they are upset with her for keeping information from them, they realize that she was trying to protect them and the Plantars.
 In "Froggy Little Christmas", Anne anonymously writes a letter to Marcy and Sasha's parents promising to get them home safely.

 After donning a similar outfit to what she wore when she first arrived in Amphibia, Anne eventually makes peace with the fact that she will be leaving her parents again to get back to Amphibia.
 Upon returning, she and the Plantars find Amphibia in ruins.
-She happily reunites with Sasha.
+She also reunites with Sasha.
 Despite her insistence on taking over the resistance against Andrias, Anne reveals that she now has faith in her to do the right thing.
 She helps to take down one of the factories.
 Afterwards, it was noticed that one of her shoes was lost in an earlier incident with a quicksand pit.
 Anne later comes to terms with the fact that she and Sasha may have directly influenced Marcy's actions that sent them to Amphibia, but learns to forgive her as she had done for Sasha and Hop Pop.
-Finally knowing who she is and want she wants to do, Anne battles Andrias and defeats him while also freeing Marcy.
-She returns to Amphibia to announce the Resistance’s victory, only to witness the moon falling towards them.
+Finally knowing who she is and want she wants to do, Anne battles Andrias and defeats him while Sasha frees Marcy.
+Anne returns to Amphibia where Lady Olivia announces the Resistance's victory, only to witness the moon falling towards.

-Realizing that the moon is falling because of the Core, Anne, Sasha and Marcy are imbued with the gem powers to push it back.
-Unable to do so, Anne absorbs all the gem powers and destroys the moon and the Core, but loses her life in the process.
-She encounters the Gem Guardian who offers that she replace her as the new guardian, but she turns it down as she is still a teenager and does not have the wisdom to watch over the universe.
-The entity agrees and revives Anne where she happily reunites with her friends.
-She has one final goodbye with the Plantars before returning home alongside Sasha and Marcy.
-Ten years later, Anne has become a herpetologist and works at the Aquarium of the Pacific where she cares for a frog named Sprig.
+Realizing that the moon is falling because of the Core, Anne, Sasha, and Marcy are imbued with the powers of the gems to fight it.
+Unable to do so, Anne sacrifices herself to absorb the gems' power and destroy the moon and the Core.
+She encounters the Guardian of the gems, who took the form of a female black and white cat that somewhat resembles Domino.
+It offers that she replace her as the new guardian, but she turns it down, as she is still a teenager and does not yet have the wisdom to watch over the universe.
+The entity agrees and revives Anne, and she reunites with her friends.
+After the final battle, she says her farewells to the Plantars before returning home alongside Sasha and Marcy.
+Ten years later, Anne has become a herpetologist and works at the Aquarium of the Pacific, where she cares for a frog named Sprig.